zhihanyang2022/astar_maze_solver/README.md

 # A* Maze Solver

 No documentation is provided; I've commented my code very extensively so I believe it is self-contained.
+See `astar_search_demo.ipynb`.